openimis/openimis_pwa/README.md

 The same concern applies also to pages as an Officer could login when online but use the application only in the field when offline.

-## Accessing the deviceís hardware
+## Accessing the device‚Äôs hardware
 The registration of new insuree requires to take his/her picture.
 Although the registration of the picture is not yet implemented into the API, we wish to have the basic functionality that will allow us to choose a picture from the device storage or to take another picture and attach it to an insuree.

-Every insuree receives a card that has the insureeís information along with a QR code containing the insureeís number.
+Every insuree receives a card that has the insuree‚Äôs information along with a QR code containing the insuree‚Äôs number.
 We would like to include a library to manage QR code based on a picture taken with the device.
-It will be used when registering a new insuree (Family) by assigning his number directly from the future card to be given to the insuree (in the registration form, a button will be present that will allow to take the QR picture, decode it and adding the number to the insureeís number field).
+It will be used when registering a new insuree (Family) by assigning his number directly from the future card to be given to the insuree (in the registration form, a button will be present that will allow to take the QR picture, decode it and adding the number to the insuree‚Äôs number field).

 ## Pushing notifications
 openIMIS system is dealing with insurances that have expiry dates (usually 1 year of coverage).
 The renewals are not automatically and the Officers dealing with enrollments have to be notified when renewal dates approaches for them to take contact with the Insurees and propose them to renew their policies.

-This is where pushing notification came in to help us to easily get the Officersí attention.
+This is where pushing notification came in to help us to easily get the Officers‚Äô attention.
 We wish to have a basic implementation of such a service.

 ## Standalone application
 One of the feature of PWA is to run as standalone application (even if it is executed through a browser).
-We wish to integrate a manifest file that will allow for easy installation on the deviceís screen with the openIMIS name and icon (identity to get from https://openimis.atlassian.net/wiki/spaces/OP/pages/195756039/Corporate+Identity).
+We wish to integrate a manifest file that will allow for easy installation on the device‚Äôs screen with the openIMIS name and icon (identity to get from https://openimis.atlassian.net/wiki/spaces/OP/pages/195756039/Corporate+Identity).

 ## Further collaboration
 We wish to attract your attention that your implication in openIMIS development may not be limited to the BaselHack.
 We will be glad to add you to the list of contributors of our open source solution and continue the collaboration even after the event.
 Please tell us if you wish to continue to work on openIMIS to bring the system to even higher levels.